 Yes!
 The sooner the better, actually, since we fill orders in the order in which they were placed.

 What if I order a used book and you don’t have any?

 When you get to checkout, you will have a choice as to whether you will allow substitutions.
 If you choose yes, then we will fill your order with a new book (and bill you at the new price).
 If you choose no, then we will simply cancel your order for that particular title.
+With our new web site, store inventory is updated every evening on the web, so if we show used as available that means we had copies in stock as of that morning.
 This process works the same way if you order a new book and we only have used.
 All web orders are fully returnable, just like if you bought them in the store.

 What if my course isn’t on the dropdown menu?

 Some faculty members are still evaluating their syllabi – if your course isn’t listed at all then we have not yet received a book order.

 What about the packets that have a price of $0.00?

 These are course packets containing book excerpts and articles that your professor has chosen for this particular class.
 The material is copied and bound by our campus print shop, and then delivered to the bookstore.
 Until we get delivery we don’t know what the price will be, so if you see the zero price it just means that we haven’t yet received the shipment from the print shop.
 (And no, it does not mean that you get it for free if you place a web order for it now….nice try ;)